LT has direct experience with both streaming services over multiple years.

 In some ways, mainly price, Sling TV is awesome.
-Cable and Satellite TV services, and their streaming counterparts like YouTube TV and FuboTV, cost at least $55 a month.
-And if you're like many people, you have subscriptions to other services like Netflix, Hulu, Disney Plus, CBS All Access, Showtime, ESPN+, or HBO Max.
-All these services add up, so at $30 a month, Sling TV is a great deal.
-But, of course, it has downside, too.
+Cable and satellite TV services, and their streaming counterparts like YouTube TV and FuboTV, cost at least $65 a month.
+And if you're like many people, you have subscriptions to other services like Netflix, Hulu, Disney Plus, Paramount Plus, Showtime, ESPN+, Crunchyroll, or HBO Max.
+All these services add up, so at $35 a month, Sling TV is a great deal.
+But, of course, it has downsides, too.

-They offer two main options which cost $30 a month; Sling Blue and Sling Orange.
+They offer two main options which cost $35 a month; Sling Blue and Sling Orange.
 There is some overlap between them.
 For example, both offer CNN and HGTV.
 However, Orange offers Freeform and three ESPN channels while Blue doesn't.
-Blue offers TNT, Nick Jr, and MSNBC, while Orange doesn't.
+Blue offers TNT, Nick Jr, MSNBC, and Fox News, while Orange doesn't.
 If you're a news junkie, Blue is better.
 If you're a sports junkie, Orange is better.
-If you need both, pay $45 to get Blue and Orange combined.
+If you need both, pay $50 to get Blue and Orange combined.

 In addition, they offer several add-ons.
 For example, if you love the Hallmark channels, you can buy Sling's Lifestyle extra.
-There's also a Sports Extra, Comedy Extra, Kids Extra, Hollywood Extra, etc. Most cost $5 more and come with 5 to 10 extra channels.
-For $20 per month, you get all the Extras and extra DVR space.
-That's a lot of channels for $50.
+There's also a Sports Extra, Comedy Extra, Kids Extra, Hollywood Extra, etc. Most cost $6 and come with 5 to 10 extra channels.
+For $21 per month, the Total TV Deal offers all the Extras and extra DVR space.

-The biggest cons are the lack of free local channels, the inability to pause many channels, and limited DVR space.
+The biggest cons are the lack of free local channels and limited free DVR space.

 The only local channels Sling TV offers are Fox and NBC, and that's only in select markets.
-You can pay $5.99 a month to get CBS All Access, which includes live CBS TV.
-NBC offers the Peacock app.
-It has many free shows but doesn't include live NBC programming.
+If you pay $9.99 a month to get Paramount Plus, you would also have access to live CBS TV.
+That way, you would have access to three of the four major networks.
+NBC's Peacock app offers many free shows but doesn't include live NBC programming.